-Engineering careers involve the design, development and construction of a range of structures, devices and systems.
-Everything we use and consume has been designed or influenced by engineers.
-New approaches to engineering are critical to address issues concerning the sustainability of quality of life for humans such as clean water, a healthy environment, renewable/sustainable energy systems, waste management and recycling.
+Engineering careers involve the design, development and construction of everything from complex manufacturing assemblies, motorways and bridges, to medical devices.
+Engineering addresses key issues such as clean water, environment, renewable/sustainable energy systems, waste management and recycling.

 The Bachelor of Engineering (Honours) is ideal for students who wish to become professional engineers.